RossBoylan/mccli/README.md

 # Montecarlo CLI (Command Line Interface)

-WARNING: v 3.0 changes the meaning of inputs for the lognormal distribution.
+WARNING: v 3.0 changes the meaning of inputs for the lognormal, beta and gamma distributions.
+The inputs now are the mean and standard deviation of the generated variables for *all* distributions.
+For distributions related to interventions (`.inp` files) this wasn't the case until v 3.3.

-The mean and standard deviation now refer to the mean and the sd of the random variable being generated.
-This is the same as for every other distribution.
+Only certain parameter values are legal, as was true before, e.g., standard deviations can not be negative.
+Usually the restrictions are obvious: the mean must be in the domain of the corresponding distribution, i.e., $>0$ for lognormal and gamma, in $(0, 1)$ for beta.
+The most subtle one is that $s$, the standard deviation of the beta, must satisfy $s^2 < m (1-m)$, with $m$ the mean.

+Previously, the input parameters were the "native" parameters of the distribution (not always a well-defined concept; operationally the parameters `NumPy` uses), which means that to use those old inputs with the new code you must translate them into the implied mean and standard deviation.

-Recall that $Y$ has a log-normal distribution if $X = \log(Y)$ has a normal distribution.
+As an example of translating from the old to new parameterization, consider the lognormal.
+Recall that $Y$ has a lognormal distribution if $X = \log(Y)$ has a normal distribution.
 The old interpretation was that the mean and sd referred to $X$; under the new scheme they refer to $Y$.
-If $a$ and $b$ are the mean and sd of the normal, and $m$ and $s$ are the mean and sd of the log-normal, they are related by
+If $a$ and $b$ are the mean and sd of the normal ($X$), and $m$ and $s$ are the mean and sd of the log-normal, they are related by

 $m = \exp(a+b^2/2)$